Brazilian Bombshell Erika Gray Shows Off Her Curves In What Could Be The Tiniest Denim Jacket Ever Made

 The glamorous photos seem to show that Erika is expanding her modeling reach, moving beyond the racy shots that seem to dominate the Instagram modeling landscape.
 That could be a boon to her career, as Erika has already grown her Instagram following to 2.3 million.
 While Erika hasn’t revealed exactly how much money she makes for her work, social media experts say that models generally earn $1,000 for every 100,000 followers they have.

-As the move even higher up the Instagram landscape, the paydays can grow to enormous sizes.
+As they move even higher up the Instagram landscape, the paydays can grow to enormous sizes.
 The Inquisitr reported, model Hailey Baldwin, the wife of pop star Justin Bieber, said that she makes up to $150,000 for a single post — and that’s not even close to the highest payday.

 “I’ve heard of people making $1 million off of one photo,” Hailey said in an interview for the Netflix documentary called The American Meme, per Insider.